 The life cycle cost alone can make MicroGuard materials economical for commercial buildings.
 Initial cost, maintenance, and the life expectancy of the product must be evaluated as well as the salvage value of the metal.
-MicroGuard antimicrobial copper alloys are inherently recyclable and retain most of the primary metal cost.
+MicroGuard antimicrobial copper alloys are 100% recyclable while retaining most of the primary metal value.

-For sustainable buildings with antimicrobial touch surfaces, only MicroGuard building materials offer all of these green benefits:
+For sustainable buildings with antimicrobial touch surfaces, only MicroGuard copper can offer all of these benefits:

 - Recycled content of up to 100%

-- Produced with renewable wind energy of up to 100% for electric
+- Can be produced with renewable wind energy of up to 100% for electric

 - Shipped from a plant located in the Midwest

-- Available in coil, strip, sheet, plate, bar, tube and wire forms
+- Available in coil, strip, sheet, plate, and tube forms

 - Attractive finishes and textures available